-Hacking Heritage, now in its second iteration, invites questions and conversations about how and why we protect, interpret, manage and market our cultural heritage that may be uncomfortable, provocative, critical, or, as one of our steering committee members put it, just plain weird.
-It is a place to gather and talk together about things like experimental preservation; marginalized stories; our cultural aversion to decay; and challenges and opportunities associated with using digital media to record, archive or project histories.
+Hacking Heritage, now in its third iteration, invites questions and conversations about how and why we protect, interpret, manage and market our cultural heritage that may be uncomfortable, provocative, critical, or, as one of our steering committee members put it, just plain weird.
+It is a place to gather and talk together about things like experimental preservation, marginalized stories, historic houses, monuments, sites of conscience and digital heritage.

-Read our FAQ page to learn about the unconference model and to see how you can participate, and check out our Participants page and Steering Committee list to see who’s involved.
+Read our FAQ page to learn about the unconference model and to see how you can participate, and check out our Steering Committee list to see who’s involved.
+And please remember to register!
 Join us – it will be fun.